The Great Caruso: Cast

-Histriocity
+Historicity

-Although The Great Caruso follows the basic facts of Caruso's life, several of the characters and incidents portrayed in the movie are fictional.
-Members of the Caruso family in Italy successfully sued Metro-Goldwyn-Mayer for damages because of this and the studio was also ordered to withdraw the film from exhibition in Italy.
-Here are a few of the many factual discrepancies:
+Although The Great Caruso follows most of the basic facts of Caruso's life, several of the characters and incidents portrayed in the movie are fictional.
+Because of this, members of the Caruso family in Italy successfully sued Metro-Goldwyn-Mayer for monetary damages, and the studio was temporarily ordered to withdraw the film from exhibition in Italy.
+Here are a few of the films' many factual discrepancies: